§ 46 Duties of shareholders

-The following shall be subject to the shareholders’ disposition:
+The following are subject to the shareholders’ disposition:

-- 8. The assertion of claims for compensation to which the company is entitled from the formation or the management is entitled vis-à-vis directors or shareholders, as well as the representation of the company in proceedings being conducted against the directors.
+- 8. the assertion of claims for compensation to which the company is entitled as a result of formation or management vis-à-vis directors or shareholders, as well as the representation of the company in proceedings being conducted against the directors.

 Information for non-professionals

 a) § 46 GmbHG from the shareholders’ perspective

 1For the shareholders of a GmbH (German limited liability company), § 46 GmbHG (German Act on limited liability companies) is one of the key provisions of the GmbHG. § 46 GmbHG is about the rights and powers which the shareholders of a GmbH are entitled to exercise jointly.
 Regardless thereof, each shareholder of a GmbH is also individually entitled to certain rights, such as the right to information and inspection according to § 51a GmbHG.